ibnrusht/ibnrusht/README.md

 - Hi, I’m @ibnrusht.
 I am a developer with a background in physics.
 - I’m interested in data science and machine learning.
-- I’m currently learning the C language.
+- I’m currently working as data analyst.
 - You can reach me throug the Telegram: @boegspriet

 Brief repository description: